Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 ## Background - Sagely Princess
 ### Backstory
-- Princess that ran away for a girl who turned out to be murdered

 - Astronomer Class
 - Feature: Researcher
 	- When you attempt to learn a piece of lore, you usually know where you would be able to find it.